Sandhill View Academy: Status and achievements

 Sandhill View moved into a new modern building on the site of the former building in 2002, under the headship of Mrs. Phil Marshall, who left the school in 2004 to join Monkwearmouth School.
-The school is now run by the Southmoor Multi Academy Trust with Headteacher Mrs J. Maw following the retirement of Mr. Richard Bain in 2014.
+The school was run by the Southmoor Multi Academy Trust with Headteacher Mrs J. Maw following the retirement of Mr. Richard Bain in 2014.
+Mrs J. Maw has now retired and Mrs Dodd has taken the job.
+SHV has expanded with a new gymnasium room.
+It is still ran by the Southmoor Multi Academy Trust.

 The school takes pupils from its feeder schools: Thorney Close Primary School, Grindon Broadway Junior School, Hastings Hill Primary School and Plains Farm Primary School.
+Broadway sends the most pupils out of the feeder schools, however recent years other schools have been sending more pupils.
+The total amount of students is approximately 750, however this can be estimated.

 The school changed its name to Sandhill View Community Arts School in May 2011.
 In July 2015 the school converted to academy status and was renamed Sandhill View Academy.
 The school is now part of the Southmoor Multi-Academy Trust.